Mukku27/rust-from-zero/README.md

 > Converts a `Vec<(K, V)>` into `HashMap<K, V>` using `collect()` and illustrates when this pattern is useful.

 ---
+### r5-pattern-matching
+> Pattern Matching with `match` and `if let`
+> Pattern matching is a powerful control-flow construct in Rust.
+This example introduces match expressions with primitives, enums, tuples, Option, and Result.
+It also demonstrates if let for cleaner code in some situations.

 ### r5-generics